swup/fragment-plugin/README.md

   ],
 });
 ```
+### Notes

+- All selectors need to be distinct, e.g. `#my-fragment`.
-The last fragment that matches the current route wins.
+- The last fragment that matches the current route wins.

 ## Animations for fragments